iszczesniak/cpp/variadic/index.md

 instantiated for a given parameter pack, and that can replace recursive processing.
 We recognize the fold expression by the ellipsis and parentheses.
-There are four versions: two unary, and two binary, that use the same operator `op`.
+There are four versions: two unary, and two binary, that use the same binary (that requires two operands) operator `op`.

 Part of a fold expression is expression `E` that uses pack `p`.
 A fold expression is expanded by instantating expression `E` for the